Newstep and Open Foundation Students

 - Suffered discrimination in educational history

-- All applicants must provide a Personal Statement, which is a short reflective piece to highlight each applicant’s interest in, enthusiasm for and understanding of Medicine.
+- Provide a Personal Statement, which is a short reflective piece to highlight each applicant’s interest in, enthusiasm for and understanding of Medicine.
 It will also be an opportunity for applicants to set out challenges they have faced that have affected their education and perhaps enhanced or enriched their understanding of and/or passion for Medicine.

 Past Enabling Students